 Given the faintness and small size of Uranus and Neptune, imaging details in infrared only really becomes a realistic proposition with 8-inch scopes and above.

-It is important that you choose a night of good seeing, collimate accurately, allow the scope to properly cool prior to imaging and choose your telescope magnification appropriately.
+It is important that you choose a night of good seeing, collimate accurately (read our guide on how to collimate a Newtonian telescope), allow the scope to properly cool prior to imaging and choose your telescope magnification appropriately.

 Too high a magnification and the planet becomes overly faint with no benefit in resolution; too low and although the planet’s brightness might be improved, you lose resolution because there aren’t enough pixels to render all the detail the scope can provide.